esphome/esphome-docs/esphomeyaml/guides/faq.rst

 Some steps that can help with the issue:

--  Use the most recent version of th arduino framework.
+-  Use the most recent version of the arduino framework.
 The platformio arduino package always takes some time to update and the most recent version often includes some awesome patches.
 See :ref:`esphomeyaml-arduino_version`.
 -  The issue seems to be happen with cheap boards more frequently.
 Especially the "cheap" NodeMCU